ShaAnder/elevate_hackathon_2024/README.md

 Below is a list of technologies and frameworks used in the project:

+- Backend:
+  - Django

+- Frontend:

   - HTML5
   - CSS3
   - JavaScript (ES6+)
   - Bootstrap
-- Django

 ## [Contributing](#contributing)